JoinCODED/DEMO-Express-Middleware/README.md

 Our code looks much cleaner now, but our routes still look messy!
 Let's clean it up by adding controllers. **Controllers are basically the functions that are called by the routes.**

-1. Create a folder called `controllers`.
-Inside it, create a file called `cookieController.js`.
+1. Create a file called `controllers.js` inside `cookies`.
 This file will have all the functions related to cookies.

-2. Import our `cookies` and `slugify`:
+2. Require our `cookies`:

    ```javascript
    let cookies = require("../cookies");